OxygenFramework/Oxygen.jl/README.md

 Most applications at some point will need to rely on some shared global state across the codebase.
 This usually comes in the form of a shared database connection pool or some other in memory store.
-Oxygen provides a `context` argument which acts as a free spot for developers to store whatever they want.
+Oxygen provides a `context` argument which acts as a free spot for developers to store any objects that should be available throughout the lifetime of an application.

+There are three primary ways to get access to your application context
-This `context` object can then be injected into any request handler using the `Context` struct.
-This struct acts a box which can store whatever type of object you need.
+- Injected into any request handler using the `Context` struct.
+- The `context` keyword argument in a function handler
+- Through the `context()` function

 *There are no built-in data race protections*, but this is intentional.
 Not all applications have the same requirements, so it's up to the developer to decide how to best handle this.
 For those who need to share mutable state across multiple